QuEraComputing/bloqade-python/docs/home/getting_started.md

-For those of you familiar with Neutral Atoms AHS model this is a good place to start.
-For those of you who are not, we recommend you read our [Bloqade 101](bloqade_101.md) tutorial.
-Here we will go through how to define your AHS program for two and three level schemes.
-The beginning of your program starts with the atom geometry. you can build it as a list by or by using some pre-defined Bravais Lattices found in `bloqade.atom_arrangements`.
-For example, to define a simple 2x2 square lattice you can do the following:
+This page is an excellent place to start for those familiar with the Neutral Atoms AHS model.
+For those who are not, we recommend you read our [Bloqade 101](bloqade_101.md) tutorial.
+Here, we will go through how to define your AHS program for two and three-level schemes.
+The beginning of your program starts with the atom geometry.
+You can build it as a list by or by using some pre-defined Bravais Lattices found in `bloqade.atom_arrangements`.
+For example, to define a simple 2x2 square lattice, you can do the following:

 ```python
 from bloqade.atom_arrangements import Square